jaxendutta/rgap/setup_prelim.md

 >
 > This guide is for setting up the MySQL database on the student Linux server.

+> [!IMPORTANT]
+> Our code is housed on the `develop` branch.
+Please ensure you are on the 'develop' branch when following this guide!

 1. Setup Virtual Environment
     ```bash
     source setup.sh